Havamere/PoweredPersonRegistration/README.md

 # PoweredPersonRegistration
 Facial recognition software that uses Arnim Zola's algorithm to determine your likelihood of gaining enhanced abilities and what they would be.
-This is not 100
+This is not 100% accurate.